x75/x75.github.io/_posts/2022-09-19-books-new-breed-darling.md

 apparently broke them.

 We have been calling these grounding fails.
-With grounding we mean the completeness of the connection of an agents actions down to the sensorimotor and physical reality.
+With grounding we mean the completeness of the connection of an agent's actions out through the sensorimotor layer and down to physical reality.
 As the Tesla story clearly tells, physical reality does have its special surprises, even for our own reasoning at times.